rust-lang/blog.rust-lang.org/posts/2024-03-25-i128-layout-update.md

 layout: post
 title: "Changes to `u128`/`i128` layout in 1.77 and 1.78"
 author: Trevor Gross
-team: the lang team <https://www.rust-lang.org/governance/teams/lang>
+team: The Rust Lang Team <https://www.rust-lang.org/governance/teams/lang>
 ---

 Rust has long had an inconsistency with C regarding the alignment of 128-bit integers